gleicon/gitto/README.md

 	- create the key for the user you will be running gitto
 	- you can test manually trying to clone the repo

-## Preparing the environment to build
+## Preparing the build environment

 Prerequisites: